PowerSheetco/rss-reader-upwork/privacy-policy.md

 In order for spreadsheet to function we need the following permissions

-* **See, edit, create, and delete all your Google Sheets spreadsheets.**
+* **See, edit, create, and delete all your Google Sheets spreadsheets**

-  Necessary to access the spreadsheet from the Google Apps Script.
+  -- Necessary to access the spreadsheet from the Google Apps Script.
 We access only the RSS Reader Upwork spreadsheet.

 * **View and manage your forms in Google Drive.**